 What the AI Is Ruining Everything Critics Get Right

 These aren’t minor inconveniences.
-They represent genuine degradation in the quality of our digital experiences.
+They represent real degradation in the quality of our digital experiences.

 What the Critics Get Wrong